President and CEO David Yager

 Since our founding in 1876, UArts' leadership has been committed to excellence.

-An accomplished visual artist, Yager also has an extensive background as an artist, an academic, a researcher utilizing design to improve the health care space, an entrepreneur and a business executive.
+President David Yager joined the University of the Arts in January 2016, the institution’s fourth president since gaining university status in 1987.
+An accomplished visual artist, photographer and designer, he also has an extensive background as an academic, a researcher utilizing design to improve the healthcare space, an entrepreneur and a business executive.

 Since his arrival at UArts, President Yager has launched a number of major initiatives, including the first comprehensive fundraising campaign since the institution’s founding in 1876.
 During his tenure, UArts has begun millions of dollars in campus construction and renovation projects, among them the creation of a new student center, a high-tech makerspace, a film screening center, a fitness center and state-of-the-art music studios.
 The University has also launched unique new programs over the past year, most prominently a groundbreaking Ph.D. in Creativity and an innovative international MFA in Dance.
 He also oversaw the University’s acquisition of the iconic Philadelphia Art Alliance.

 Before joining UArts, President Yager served as the dean of the Arts Division at the University of California, Santa Cruz, where was also a distinguished professor of art, and an affiliated faculty member of the Digital Arts and New Media program.